humanwhocodes/humanwhocodes.com/src/pages/_posts/2012-01-03-css-media-queries-in-javascript-part-1.md

         };
     })();

 The idea behind this function is pretty simple.
-I create a `<style>` node with a `media` attribute equal to the one I&#8217;m testing.
-Inside, there&#8217;s a CSS rule applied to a `<div>` and all I have to do is check to see if the style has been applied.
+I create a `<style>` node with a `media` attribute equal to the one I'm testing.
+Inside, there's a CSS rule applied to a `<div>` and all I have to do is check to see if the style has been applied.
 I wanted to avoid browser detection, so instead of using `currentStyle` and `getComputedStyle()`, I decided to just change the `width` of an element and check it using `offsetWidth`.

 Very quickly, I had a version of this function that worked in almost all browsers.
 The exceptions, as you may have guessed, were Internet Explorer 6 and 7.
 In those browsers, the `<style>` element is considered a NoScope element<sup>[2]</sup>.
 NoScope elements were a horrid exception to what happens when HTML is injected into a page using `innerHTML` or any other means.
 All NoScope elements are effectively dropped if they are the first element added as an HTML string.
-In order to use a NoScope element, you must be sure that it&#8217;s not the first part of an HTML string.
+In order to use a NoScope element, you must be sure that it's not the first part of an HTML string.
 Thus, I put the underscore in before the `<style>` element and then remove it &#8211; tricking Internet Explorer 6 and 7 into applying the element as it should.
-Other browsers don&#8217;t have this NoScope element issue, but using this technique doesn&#8217;t negatively effect them (as I said before, I was trying to avoid browser detection).
+Other browsers don't have this NoScope element issue, but using this technique doesn't negatively effect them (as I said before, I was trying to avoid browser detection).

 In the end, you can use the function like this: